COVID-19 in Cecil County: Info, closings, cancellations & helpful hints

 Perryville has re-opened all its town parks but with stipulations including no use of playground equipment, picnic tables, tennis courts and ball fields.
 According to its latest declaration, the parks may only be used for walking, jogging and bicycling.

-All Cecil County parks are also closed.
+All Cecil County parks are open but playgrounds and basketball courts are off limits.
+You are asked to observe social distancing and keep groups to less than 10.
 All parks and recreation programs and facilities rentals are cancelled.
-You are asked to observe social distancing and keep groups to less than 10.

 Cecil County’s Administration Building at 200 Chesapeake Boulevard in Elkton is closed to the public.